Hardscratch Press

 2011 BAIPA award.

-life—cut short at age 64—is the perfect illustration of how one
+"George Harbeson's life, cut short at age 64, is the perfect illustration of how one person

 Vasco's Livermore, 1910: Portraits from the Hub Saloon,